Floe-Project/Floe/docs/src/home.md

 - Combine sounds across all sample libraries
 - CPU-efficient

-#### Focused on helping you make music
+#### Focused on helping you make music - no lock-in
 - 100% free: no lock-in, no sign-up, no nagging, no features behind a paywall
 - 'Organic' software: made by a passionate developer who cares about making great software and is always open to feedback
 - [Open-source](https://github.com/Floe-Project/Floe), [free software](https://fsfe.org/freesoftware/freesoftware.en.html).
 Floe is always yours: the GPL license guarantees anyone can use, modify and share the code
-- Floe sample libraries are open packs of FLAC/WAV files: use them in other software too
+- Use samples from Floe's libraries in other software: they're open FLAC/WAV files
 - Thoughtfully designed; thoroughly documented

 #### Sample library development